ForAllRealX/WakeyAlarmClock/README.md

 The main features I have determined to want in this alarm clock is as follows:
 * Generate random math problems that are mixtures of addition and subtraction of 3 numbers.
   - More specifically, the final answer must be between a reasonable range of about 1 ≤ Answer ≤ 60 (Arbitrary requirement.
 Subject to change.)
-  - Come up with a way to do it that is not ugly, unlike the current implementation of it.
+  - Come up with a way to generate problems that are not ugly, unlike the current implementation of it.
 * The alarm keeps playing until the user successfully answers 5 questions.
 * Handle user input of the answer with reasonably good input handling.
 * It is a personal goal of mine to not use unperformant ways to do things.
 I understand an app this small and insignificant would never need optimization and top speed, but

 ## Learning Goals, Takeaways, and Outcomes:
-* Basic QT Framework know-how
+* Basic QT Framework know-how: e.g. Signals and Slots Pattern, intermixing code with the .ui file(s), etc.
-* Using Git and Github, basic commands on Git Bash
+* Getting familiar with Git and Github: Understanding common commands on Git Bash, Branching, learning minute differences such as when to use Revert versus Reset, and the like.
-* Debugging fundamentals and practice
+* Debugging fundamentals and practice.

 # To Be Continued